top of page

 In both cases the authors said more randomised control trials were needed, however, with no know side effects to the baby.
 This might be something you’d like to look into.

-Continuous Support:
+Continuous Support & Doula Support:

 Having the continuous support from the same person; someone you trust and you know has completely got your back, is proven to be beneficial in labour and birth.
-A Cochrane review (Bohren MA, 2017) into 26 trials looking at over 15,000 women found that having continuous support from the same person lead to less need for pain relief, fewer interventions and better outcomes for mothers and babies.
-Continuous support might not be possible from your health care team, so this is where a really kick ass birth partner is needed.
-Or you could look into hiring a Doula, who is a professional birth supporter.
+A Cochrane review (Bohren MA, 2017) into 26 trials looking at over 15,000 women found that having continuous support from the same person resulted in less need for pain relief, fewer interventions and better outcomes for mothers and babies.
+Doula support is proven beneficial with studies showing when supported by a doula there was a reduction is in the need for painkillers or epidural during birth, a reduction in the chances of having a caesarean, instrumental birth or induction of labour, shorter labour by an average of 41 minutes along with increasing parental satisfaction with the birth experience

 Nipple & Clitoral stimulation:

-There are really good hormonal reasons why ‘self-help’ such as masturbation or nipple and clitoral stimulation can help labour progress – hello oxytocin and endorphins!
-Self-stimulation, or ‘assistance’ from your birth partner, might feel like the last thing you’d think to do during birth, but if labour is slowing down, maybe get yourself some privacy and try some ‘self-help’ what do you have to lose?
+There are really good hormonal reasons why masturbation or nipple and clitoral stimulation can help labour progress – hello oxytocin and endorphins!
+Self-stimulation, or ‘assistance’ from your birth partner, might feel like the last thing you’d think to do during birth, but if labour is slowing down, maybe get yourself some privacy and try some ‘self-help’ - what do you have to lose?
 It might feel good.
 Some women have described their birth as feeling orgasmic.
 Maybe that could be you?

-Gate Control Theory (GCT)
+Gate Control Theory (GCT):

 This is the idea that there is a gate mechanism in the brain and spinal cord nerves (the central nervous system).
 When the gate is open, pain messages get through to the brain and you feel pain.
 When the gate is closed, these pain messages are blocked and the pain is not felt.
 Your brain can only focus on one intense sensation at a time, so with GCT, you are exchanging one sensation for another.
 There are multiple ways to do this…

-TENS machine:
+TENS Machine:

 This is a battery-operated hand-held device that you control.
 You attach pads to your back and electrical impulses generated by the TENS machine interfere with and block pain messages sent to the brain.
 TENS machines are thought to stimulate certain non-pain-carrying nerves and close the gate.
 In effect, the brain is busy dealing with the messages it receives quickly from the TENS machine, rather than the slower (more painful) pain signals that the body is receiving from elsewhere.
-TENS machine also stimulates the body to produce natural pain killing beta-endorphins, which I’ve mentioned before are more powerful than morphine.If you don’t like it you can stop using it with no side effects to you or baby.
+TENS machine also stimulates the body to produce natural pain killing beta-endorphins, which I’ve mentioned before are more powerful than morphine.
+If you don’t like the feeling of the TENS machine you can stop using it with no side effects to you or baby.
 You wouldn’t be able to use it with water as, well obviously, water and electricity don’t mix so well.

-Check out the latest group course dates here Or get in touch to ask about Private 1:1 Course availability.
+Check out the latest group course dates here Or get in touch to ask about Private 1:1 support availability.
 Disclaimer: The information contained in this blog does not constitute medical advice in any way.
 If you have any specific concerns, talk to your Midwife or maternity team.

 References: